About Red beans and Anko (red bean paste)

 Tsubuan leaves the shape of the beans intact, while koshian is made by crushing the beans and straining them into a smooth paste.

 Use sugar in an amount that is 100% of the weight of the azuki beans when they are in their original dried state.
-Adding salt at 0.5% of the sugar at the final stage of cooking creates a synergistic flavor effect, bringing out the sweetness of the azuki beans.
+Adding 0.5% salt to the sugar at the end brings out the sweetness of the red beans.
+This phenomenon is called the contrast effect.

 Here are some points to keep in mind when making anko.

-• It is said that the skin of red beans is very hard and there is no point in soaking them in water, but I soak them for a few hours before cooking just to be safe.
+- It is said that the skin of red beans is very hard and there is no point in soaking them in water, but I soak them for a few hours before cooking just to be safe.
+In fact, the red beans will have absorbed water thoroughly by the next day.

-• Place a weight (a colander that comes with the pressure cooker) on top of the beans to prevent the bean skins from blocking the steam vent or safety valve of the pressure cooker.
+- If using a gas pressure cooker, place a weight (a colander that comes with the gas pressure cooker) on top of the beans to prevent the bean skins from blocking the steam vent or safety valve of the gas pressure cooker.
+If you are using an electric pressure cooker, this method is not necessary.

 Anko is an essential ingredient in Japanese sweets such as yokan, manju, taiyaki, dorayaki, and ohagi.